lukepchr/CRO-CRM/README.md

 - Post "global" messages to appear in the main dashboard.
 - Post messages relating companies that will appear both on the company profile and in the dashboard with a link to the company profile

-### Still to do:
-- user account required to login
-- various levels of permissions
-- pages layout
-- dashboard
-- search
-- personal to-do list for each user; the tasks would be linked to companies to show both on dashboard and under their accounts.

 ### Structure:

 - header.php libraries included in <head> tags on each page etc.